Dressing Up at Dumbarton Oaks – Happy Halloween!

 James N. Carder (October 2013)

 Recently the Dumbarton Oaks Archives received a gift of five slides (AR.PH.Misc.224-228) from Alice-Mary Talbot, former Director of Byzantine Studies.
-These slides, which were given to her by John Barker, probably date to 1962, capture former Dumbarton Oaks fellows, staff, and their spouses impersonating famous Byzantine historical figures.
+These slides, which were given to her by John Barker, probably date to 1962 and capture former Dumbarton Oaks fellows, staff, and their spouses impersonating famous Byzantine historical figures.
 The “Ravenna Group,” for example, (seen at the right) depicts Ernst Kitzinger (Professor of Byzantine Art and Archaeology) as Justinian, Arthur H. S. “Peter” Megaw (Byzantine Visiting Scholar) wearing Justinian’s crown, his wife Electra Megaw as Theodora, and Susan Kitzinger, wife of Ernst Kitzinger, and Jelisaveta “Seka” Allen (Byzantine library cataloguer) as attendants in Theodora’s retinue.
 Their costumes and poses are, of course, a mash-up of the famous mosaic depictions in the church of San Vitale in Ravenna.
 Other slides (images below) depict John Zizoulas (Byzantine Junior Fellow) as the emperor Andronikos II Palaiologos and Paul Underwood (Professor of Byzantine Architecture and Archaeology) as Theodore Metochites, Andronikos’s personal advisor; Jacqueline Lafontaine (Byzantine Visiting Fellow) as Anicia Juliana; and Gordana Babić (Byzantine Junior Fellow) as a Serbian princess.

 Several interviews from the Archives Oral History Project amplify this “dressing up” at Dumbarton Oaks, especially at Halloween.
 Therese O’Malley (Garden and Landscape Junior and Senior Fellow) remembered former Director Giles Constable’s annual Halloween appearance as the Grim Reaper: